stevenhowes/TheEscape/README.md

 All files are in RiscOS format, with the exception of .BAS files which are plain text conversions of the tokenised BASIC files for easy diffing at GitHub.

+Tested on:

+RPCEmu on Win10 (interpreter and recompiler) - RiscOS 3.71 on StrongARM with 8MB of RAM, no VRAM

+RPCEmu on Win10 (interpreter and recompiler) - RiscOS 3.71 on StrongARM with 4MB of RAM, 2MB VRAM

-Tested on RPCEmu emulating a Risc PC - StrongARM with 32MB of RAM.
+RPCEmu on Win10 (interpreter and recompiler) - RiscOS 5.27 on StrongARM with 256MB of RAM, 2MB VRAM

 Controls so far: